 I save shortcuts of often needed text, like links (permanent Zoom video meeting URL), phone numbers, emails, etc. To do this, I use Text Replacements under System Preferences → Keyboard → Text to quickly expand 2-3 letter combinations into the needed text.
 Some examples:

 zm for a permanent video call link.
 It’s also great that iCloud syncs these shortcuts across devices.

 He’s an award-winning director, designer and game developer, and you might know him for his incredible Tokyo photographs which look like paintings.

-I use Magnet to dock my windows as I usually have many open and like to organise them.
-I use HiddenMe to keep my Desktop clear of clutter.
+I use Magnet to dock my windows as I usually have many open and like to organize them.
+I use HiddenMe to keep my desktop clear of clutter.
 Additionally, I use AirDrop between my devices for reviewing and sharing my artwork.

 I often capture my screen a lot for references as I’m watching movies or videos so I make use of the Touch Bar capture button, I then send all captures to a custom folder.

 Tiffany is a young serial entrepreneur, now helping brands understand and collaborate with Gen Z and Millennials to get brutally honest feedback on their products.